Get

 4. High-Maintenance Grooming

 One of the pros of Maltese dogs is that they shed minimally, but their long coats can be quite a challenge to care for.
-Their coats can easily get tangly and knotty, so it’s best to brush them daily and bathe them on a regular basis to help keep their coat and skin in good condition.
+They can easily get tangly and knotty, so it’s best to brush them daily and bathe them on a regular basis to help keep their coat and skin in good condition.
 It’s also worth investing in a detangling spray to make your job a bit easier.

 Maltese Short Cut Maltese dog grooming

-Image By: Rovsky, Shutterstock
+Image by: Rovsky, Shutterstock

 5. Price